-Assumptions & Financial Plan 0&M Policies Capital Cost of Service Master Sources and Uses of Fund: Rate Design Debt SDF's & Revenues Fixed Asset Customers Water Resource Financing
+Assumptions & Financial Plan 0&M Policies Capital Cost of Service Master Sources and Uses of Funds Rate Design Debt Fixed Asset Revenues Customers Water Resource Financing

 Figure 1: Financial Planning Flowchart

 Capital Improvements

 Capital improvements are the planned investments in capital projects specific to each fund that are projected for the term of the corresponding utility's financial plan.
 Capital includes physical assets and infrastructure with a useful life greater than one year that meet all of CRW's established capitalization policy criteria.
 CRW also established a measureable goal to keep costs at or under budget for capital budgets each year by enterprise fund.
 Detailed CIPs were developed by CRW Engineers.